Pin App Windows on Mac: What Actually Works in 2026

 FAQ

 Can I pin multiple windows at once?
 Yes.
-Floaty lets you select several windows and apply pinning together.
-Rectangle Pro requires you to activate each window and run the shortcut per window.
+Floaty lets you keep multiple windows pinned at the same time.
+Some shortcut-based tools require you to activate each window and reapply pinning one by one.

 Will pinning slow down my Mac or break Stage Manager?
 Pinning has negligible performance impact.
 Stage Manager works alongside Floaty—pinned windows simply stay visible when you switch stages.